networknt/light-doc/content/tutorial/eventuate/todo-list/rest-docker.md

 ```

-Then following same steps above to verify the service result from command line
+Now we can follow the same steps in [rest test][] to verify the service result from with curl commands.

+In the next step, we are going to [dockerize the hybrid services][].

+[rest test]: /tutorial/eventuate/todo-list/rest-test/
+[dockerize the hybrid services]: /tutorial/eventuate/todo-list/hybrid-docker/